GrendelBlitz/design-properties/README.md

 - iOS JSON
 - [HTML documentation](http://salesforce-ux.github.io/design-properties)

+This first public release of the Design Properties reflects the current [Winter '15 release](http://www.salesforce.com/customer-resources/releases/winter15/).
+It will be updated with new releases while older ones will be branched off.

 ## Setup

 ### Dependencies

-Please make sure to have [gulp.js](http://gulpjs.com/) installed globally.
+Please make sure to have [gulp.js](http://gulpjs.com/) installed globally:

     $ sudo npm install -g gulp